Charles May House

 Telephone (01394) 388746

 Charles May House has been adapted and extended out of the former St Mary’s Cottage, and is set in attractive, communal gardens about a hundred yards distant from the town centre.
-It is administered by Trustees of the Ogilvie Charities, and is registered with the Charity Commission and the Homes and Communities Agency.
+It is administered by Trustees of the Ogilvie Charities, and is registered with the Charity Commission and the Regulator of Social Housing.

 The accommodation at Charles May House comprises of eight purpose-built one-bedroom flats, each of which has its own separate living room, kitchen and bathroom.
 Four flats are situated at ground-floor level and four are on the first floor: all are suitable for couples or single persons.
 In addition, there is a two bed roomed first floor apartment and a one bed roomed split level apartment in the original part of the building; both of these have their own kitchens and bathrooms.
 There is also a lounge with guest room facilities for general use.